Welcome to Lars "Stockis" Liljeryd website,

 I really wanted a Ham radio licence, but could not cope with the mandatory and rather boring Morse code.
 I was on a low budget and used an old WW2 "Wireless Set-19" as transceiver, and an old Lancaster-bomber receiver, the "R1155".

-I started play drums as an international touring professional in 1967 when I was 16.
+I started playing drums as an international touring professional in 1967 when I was 16.
 Shades-of-Blue (left picture) was my first internationally touring soul-band.

 We performed mainly in Germany, Denmark and Sweden (and later in Spain).
 In this photo Tony (top) from Denmark was the lead singer.
 Later John Max from Jamaica joined as lead singer.